 Barber’s Rash or Something More?
 Shaved Head Danger Acne Keloidalis Nuchae

 Shaved head danger Acne Keloidalis Nuchae ( AKN ) lurks around barber shops.
 One look at the NBA and it is easy to see that many athletes opt for no hair, but African American men may get more than style.
 In the same vein as an ingrown hair, Acne Keloidalis Nuchae causes hair follicles to become inflamed and develop bumpy lumps and scars.
 The most common aesthetic appearances of AKN are head bumps and pimples that can scar with time.
-The typically location of AKN is the nape areas of the scalp and neck, however it can be widespread and affect the entire scalp surface in severe cases.
+The typical location of AKN is the nape areas of the scalp and neck, however, it can be widespread and affect the entire scalp surface in severe cases.

 Young African American Men Suffer Shaved Head Danger Acne Keloidalis Nuchae Most Often